Transforma logo

 Key vendors for Grid Operations

-The key vendors section lists some of the main providers of products and services related to the grid operations market such as Landis+Gyr, ABB (Hitachi Ltd.), Cisco, Itron, Siemens, and General Electric (GE).
+The key vendors section lists some of the main providers of products and services related to the grid operations market such as Landis+Gyr, Hitachi Energy (formerly Hitachi ABB Power Grids), Cisco, Itron, Siemens, and General Electric (GE).
 The report provides profiles of the various vendors including aspects most relevant to this Application Group, such as product offerings, pricing, financial results, and technology.

 Market forecasts for Grid Operations